MarisaKirisame/MemoryBalancerAE/StepByStep.md

 The artifact’s documentation should include the following: A list of claims from the paper supported by the artifact, and how/why.
 A list of claims from the paper not supported by the artifact, and why not.

 Artifact reviewers can use this documentation to center their reviews / evaluation around these specific claims, though the reviewers will still consider whether the provided evidence is adequate to support claims that the artifact works.

+There is 4 eval in total: jetstream, webi, webii, webiii.

+The main pipeline for running a eval is mostly the same, with slight tweak:
+0 - "./clean_log" to remove old log
+1 - "python3 python/eval.py" to run the eval
+2 - "python3 python/gen.py" to generate the log

+below describe the tweak needed to run each eval.

+note: running webi take ~3hours, and webii/webiii take ~15 hours.